2000 yen note: Rarity

-It was reported in 2019 that The Bank of Japan is not printing new notes as they continue to hold large amounts of them in reserve.
-The note does enjoy some popularity in Okinawa due to the representation of Shureimon on the note's obverse; some ATMs allow users to specifically withdraw ¥2,000 notes in addition to other denominations.
-Collectors have since taken notice of their rarity in circulation as the notes trade above their face value in online sales.
+It was reported in 2019 that the Bank of Japan is not printing new ¥2,000 notes, as large amounts of them are currently held in the bank's reserve.
+The note is popular and circulates more in Okinawa than it does on the Japanese main islands; some ATMs in Okinawa allow users to specifically withdraw ¥2,000 notes in addition to other denominations.
+The notes often trade above their face value on online sales.